convertigo/c8oprj-lib-baserow/readme.md

 ### formssource_GetSelectData

-Get data from a baserow table for a Select
+Get data from a Baserow table as options for a Select component.
+You will be able to chose the Baserow columns  for the names to be displayed in the select drop downlist and the column for the values of each name.

 **variables**